Ste4s/DvEnEnhancement/README.md

 That's because the keyboard shortcuts in Evernote work fine for the Qwerty keymap, and this extension adds an automated click on the toolbar every time you press Ctrl+I or Ctrl+U, which effectively cancels out the formatting.

 If you regularly switch between Dvorak and Qwerty layouts, you may encounter this scenario.
 When using a Qwerty layout, disable or remove this extension.

+## Will this extension work in the Evernote desktop app?

+The short answer is no.

+While the Evernote app does not support extensions directly, it's built on the open-source [Electron](https://www.electronjs.org/) framework, which you can think of as a lightweight web browser restricted to Evernote.com.

+There are ways to extend an Electron app locally that would not be endorsed or recommended by the Evernote developers, and you definitely should not go down this rabbit hole, especially not with some code you found on the internet, unless you knew exactly what you were doing and had reviewed the JavaScrit.
+The best course of action is to wait until the Evernote developers fix the underlying issue.

+However, if you were to proceed, the following steps must be performed every time Evernote starts.
+In technical terms, you're adding a keyboard listener to automate the toolbar when you press the underline or italic keyboard shortcuts.

+1. Start the Evernote application.
+2. With the Evernote application focused, press the **F12** on your keyboard.
+Depending on your keyboard, you may need to hold down the **Fn** key before pressing **F12**.
+3. The Electron developer tools panel appears.
+At the top of the developer tools panel, you should see a tab named **Console**.
+If you don't see it, click the **>>** tab and you may see a menu that includes **Console**.
+Click **Console**.
+4. At the bottom of the **Console** tab, you should see a blank line with a **>** prompt.
+Click after the **>** prompt so the cursor shows up there and you can type.
+5. Copy and paste the code from [contentScript.js](https://raw.githubusercontent.com/Ste4s/DvEnEnhancement/main/contentScript.js) into the console window and press **Enter**.
+6. Close the developer tools by pressing **F12** (or **Fn**+**F12**) again.

+If you want to remove the automation, just restart Evernote.
+You may need to terminate the Evernote app with Task Manager (Windows) or Activity Monitor (Mac) if it stays running in the background after you close the window.

+A very technical user or developer could configure Electron to inject the code directly using a tool like [electron-inject](https://github.com/tintinweb/electron-inject).
+However, there are privacy and security implications that must be understood and mitigated before using this approach.

+## How can I report issues with this extension?

+Visit the GitHub project **Issues** tab.
+Enter your question or details and create a new issue.
+Be sure to mention which platform you're using (Mac, Windows, Linux), browser version, and a description of the issue you're seeing.
+Include a list of steps that can reproduce the problem if you can.